piax/docs/index.md

 ## What is PIAX?

+PIAX (P2P Interactive Agent eXtensions) is a framework for distributed computing.
 PIAX has two major features: One is a transport framework based on P2P structured overlay.
 The other is a distributed computing framework with mobile agents.